 - Add the curry powder and cumin to the skillet and continue to stir and cook for one minute more.
 Add the diced tomato and salt.
-Continue to cook for about five minutes more, or until the tomato has broken down and is no longer holding its diced shape.
+Continue to cook for about five minutes more, or until the tomato has broken down.

 - Drain the chickpeas in a colander and give them a quick rinse.
 Add the rinsed chickpeas, frozen spinach, and a half cup of water to the skillet.
 Stir everything together and then bring it up to a simmer over medium heat.
-Let the mixture simmer for five minutes so that the flavors can meld and everything heats through.
+Let the mixture simmer for five minutes to allow the flavors to blend.

-- After five minutes most of the water should have simmered away.
-Turn the heat down a bit (medium-low) and add the evaporated milk.
+- After five minutes, turn the heat down to medium-low and add the coconut milk.
 Depending on how thick you want the sauce, you can either just heat through or let it simmer until thickened.
-If you prefer a smoother Chana Saag, you can use an immersion blender to purée some of the mixture, or transfer half of it to a blender and carefully purée it.* I left mine chunky.
-Once it’s heated through, adjust the salt and curry powder to your liking.
+Leave your chana saag chunky ,or, if preferred, use an immersion blender to purée some of the mixture.
+Once it’s heated through, adjust the salt to your liking.

-While the onions are sautéing, dice tomatoes.
-Add them to the skillet and sauté for about five minutes more, or until they tomatoes break down a bit.
-Oh yes, add the salt too because that will help them break down.
+While the onions are sautéing, dice one tomato.
+Add the tomato to the skillet with 3/4 tsp salt and sauté for about five minutes more, or until the tomatoes break down a bit.

 After five minutes it looks something like this.
-I have to admit, it smells and tastes pretty amazing at this point.
+It will smell pretty amazing at this point!

 Whatever texture you choose, it’s freaking delicious.

 Serve over rice or with a piece of naan for dipping!

 Can this recipe be frozen?
 Sounds delicious 😋

 I haven’t tested freezing this one, but my guess is that it would probably freeze pretty good.
 You might just need to give it a good stir to smooth it out after thawing and reheating.